ArpanManna/CollectibleMarketplace/readme.md

 ```sh
 npm run dev
 ```
-NFT marketplace is running on localhost:3000
+ marketplace is running on localhost:3000